 In the special case that $T+1$ divides $Q_k^{u}$, we replace $Q_k^{u}$ by $\tilde{Q}_k^{u}$ obtained from dividing $Q_k^{u}$ through all its $T+1$ factors.
 This changes neither $H(Q_k^{u})$ nor $|Q_k^{u}(\xi)|$ significantly, for large $k$.
-Moreover then $(T^{n-m}+1)P_k^{u}$ and $TQ_k^{u}$ have no common linear factor, and hence $P_k^u$ and any $R_{\ell}^u$ are coprime.
+Moreover then $(T+1)^{n-m}P_k^{u}$ and $TQ_k^{u}$ have no common linear factor, and hence $P_k^u$ and any $R_{\ell}^u$ are coprime.
 Moreover, by construction any $R_{\ell}^{u}$ is monic with constant coefficient $\pm 1$, and of degree exactly $n$.
+Moreover, the induced $R_{\ell}^{u}$ are pairwise coprime by a very similar short argument as in Proposition~\ref{aktiv}.
 We need to guarantee irreducibility of $R_{\ell}^{u}$ for some values $\ell$.
-To exclude linear factors, here we cannot use Theorem~\ref{t4} since for $T=0$ we have $(T^{n-m}+1)P_k^{u}(T)=P_{k}^{u}(0)=\pm 1\neq 0$.
-However, by the special form of the polynomials $R_{\ell}^{u}$, clearly the only possible linear factors are $T+1$ and $T-1$, and for given $k$ by the coprimality noticed above each factor can appear at most for one value of $\ell$.
-The cardinality of those indices $\ell$ inducing a splitting of $R_{\ell}^u$ only into integer polynomial factors of degree greater than one can be bounded exactly as $\sharp \textbf{J}^{(2)}$ in Section~\ref{case1}.
+To exclude linear factors, here we cannot use Theorem~\ref{t4} since for $T=0$ we have $(T+1)^{n-m}P_k^{u}(T)=P_{k}^{u}(0)=\pm 1\neq 0$.
+However, by the special form of the polynomials $R_{\ell}^{u}$, clearly the only possible linear factors are $T+1$ and $T-1$, and for given $k$ by the coprimality noticed above each factor can appear at most for one value of $\ell$ (in fact $T+1$ is impossible since $(P_{k}^{u}, Q_{k}^{u})=1$).
+The cardinality of those indices $\ell$ inducing a splitting of $R_{\ell}^u$ only into integer polynomial factors of degree greater than one can be bounded exactly as $\sharp \textbf{J}^{(2)}$ in \S~\ref{case1}.
 Hence, indeed again there are many $\ell$ for which $R_{\ell}^{u}$ is irreducible, as requested.
-In view of the observation in the first paragraph of this section and \eqref{eq:ttt}, upon assuming \eqref{eq:unitassu}, the claimed estimates are deduced very similarly as those for algebraic integers above. \end{proof}
+In view of the observation in the introductory paragraph of this section (Remark~\ref{r2}) and \eqref{eq:ttt}, the claimed estimates are deduced very similarly as those for algebraic integers in Theorem~\ref{t5} above, where again the bound $n-1$ in \eqref{eq:Runitassu} comes from the condition in Theorem~\ref{wbs}. \end{proof}